-The Early Childhood Development (ECD) program combines classroom study and field experience with children birth to eight years of age.
+The Early Childhood Development (ECD) program combines classroom study and field experience with children from birth to eight years of age.
 Students gain an understanding of the social, emotional, intellectual, and physical growth and development of all children within an inclusive environment.
-An associate degree and two certificate options are available in this program.